mzprizm/draw-app/projectworksheet.md

 ## Project Overview: Draw App

-_because with all these virutal meetings going on, we need easier ways to whiteboard digitally.
-Plus, drawing is fun!
+_With so many virtual meetings lately, we need easier ways to whiteboard digitally.
+Plus, drawing is  a playful, artistic way of passing time._

 ### Project Links